I rely on many different sources to provide the best speech-language therapy service that I can. These are some of the sites that I use regularly.

 - Speech-Language & Audiology Canada and American Speech-Language Hearing Association are the governing bodies for Speech Therapists in Canada and the USA.
 A wealth of information on everything from identifying to treating all speech and language problems.

 I hope these ideas help.
 Let me know if you have any questions.
-I can be reached through my Contact Page or email me at SLP@Speech-Therapyathome.com.
+You can email me at SLP@Speech-TherapyAtHome.com